Chronic Snoring Treatment Scottsdale, AZ

 Of the most common sleep disorders, which include narcolepsy, restless leg syndrome, sleep apnea, and insomnia, sleep apnea affects millions of people around the world.
 This condition can be challenging not because it is difficult to treat, but because it so closely resembles snoring that many people do not obtain the care they need to restore health.

-How Sleep Apnea Differs from Snoring
+Sleep Apnea Vs. Snoring

 When you snore, air has slight difficulty passing through the airway.
 When breathing occurs, forced air causes vibrations in the soft tissues in the throat and beyond.
 The sounds that are made indicate that air is moving.
 People with sleep apnea do more than snore; they stop breathing.
 When pauses in breath occur, the brain jumps into action to regain its supply of oxygen.
 The body is jolted with adrenaline, which speeds the heart and rouses sleep just enough to restart breathing.

-Why Sleep is Important to your Health
+Why is Sleep so Important to Your Health?

 Most people benefit the most from 7 to 8 hours of sleep every night.
 After just a few nights of poor sleep, unhealthy symptoms develop.
 Data from multiple research studies demonstrates that a lack of sleep increases the risk of automobile crashes, poor decision-making, and several serious health conditions.
 Individuals whose quality of sleep is poor have a greater risk of heart disease and stroke, as well as Type II diabetes.
 Sleep is necessary to regulate mood and to keep the immune system functioning at optimal levels.

 Sleep apnea can shorten your life!
 In one 18-year study, the risk of death was 3.2 times higher for participants whose severe sleep apnea was not treated.

 Certain factors are considered during the diagnosis of sleep apnea such as: